Whole Foods Market: Expect 60% Long-Term Gains

 In the current fiscal year, Whole Foods expects its bottom line to drop around 6% as compared to last year as it makes investments in its stores.
 But, from the next fiscal year onward, Whole Foods will be able to deliver growth in its bottom line.

-In the next fiscal year, Whole Foods' earnings will increase to $1.46 per share as compared to the expectation of $1.45 in the current year.
+In the next fiscal year, earnings will increase to $1.46 per share as compared to the expectation of $1.45 per share in the current year.
 Eventually, by 2020, Whole Foods will be able to increase its bottom line to $1.69 per share, which is a rise of over 16% from current levels.
-Now, if Whole Foods' earnings do reach $1.69 per share in 2020, the company's stock price should increase to around $52 per share, considering its five-year average P/E ratio is 31.
+Now, if earnings do reach $1.69 per share in 2020, the company's stock price should increase to around $52 per share, considering its five-year average P/E ratio is 31.

 This means that, in the next four years, Whole Foods is capable of delivering more than 60% upside as compared to current levels.
-More importantly, investors can expect Whole Foods to deliver upside going into 2017 as well.
-This is because the company's sales are expected to increase to a maximum of $17.7 billion next year as compared to an average of $16.2 billion this year, indicating a rise of more than 9%.
+More importantly, investors can expect the company to deliver upside going into 2017 as well.
+This is because its sales are expected to increase to a maximum of $17.7 billion next year as compared to an average of $16.2 billion this year, indicating a rise of more than 9%.

 If Whole Foods manages to achieve $17.7 billion in sales next year, the company's market capitalization will increase to $11.3 billion (assuming it will trade at its current price to sales ratio of 0.64).
 As compared to the current market capitalization of $10 billion, this means that Whole Foods' stock price will increase around 13%.